learnitmyway/learnitmyway-wesbite/content/post/typescript.md

 ### keyof

-If you have a object type and want a literal union of its keys.
+If you have an object type and want a literal union of its keys.
 ```ts
 type Obj = { name1: "Alice"; name2: "Bob" };
 type Key = keyof Obj;